amoschoomy/calendar/test-strategy.md

 This functionality is done through two methods, namely get_searched_events() and get_searched_reminders() methods, we will test these methods.

-To test get_searched_events(), we will use **path coverage** to test this method since they are 3 visible branches and a for loop. the first 2 branches checks for invalid queries and the last branch is the for loop which may not run.
+To test get_searched_events(), we will use **path coverage** to test this method.
+There are 3 visible branches and a for loop. the first 2 branches checks for invalid queries and the last branch is the for loop which may not run.
 We derived 4 test cases from here that can test all possible paths, implying 100% branch and statement coverage.

 To test get_searched_reminders(), we wil use **path coverage** as well.
 There are 4 visible branches, 2 of which are nested inside a for loop.
 The first 2 branch checks for invalid queries, and the last 2 branch are in the for loop which may not run.
 We derived 5 test cases so that that can test all possible paths, implying 100% branch and statement coverage.